dgaydukov/cross-domain-iframe-integration/README.md

 ## Built With

-I use vanillaJs, because the point is to show integration problems
+I use vanillaJs, because the point is to show integration problems1

 ## Authors